 I won’t go so far as to say that this past year has been a failure.
 Having a friend’s back, regardless of the cost, is never, ever, failing.
 It is, in fact, a blessing to be able to do so.
 And it is something that I don’t regret.

-But like a row of dominoes standing on end, one thing has led to another until our entire course that we had so carefully planned out has changed directions.
+It is like a row of dominoes standing on end.
+One thing leads to another until our entire course we so carefully planned has changed directions.
 Projects that we have wanted to do have been put on hold.
-Routine care of the animals, such as cleaning out the chicken coop and vaccinating the cows has had to be rescheduled to the weekend, instead of weekdays.
+Routine care of the animals is rescheduled to the weekend, instead of weekdays.
 Instead of taking the first step outside about the same time the sun is waking up has changed to forays to the barn and coop guided by a flashlight.
 Putting hay out in the evening is dependent on the tractor lights.
 It’s as if we have become vampire farmers, as so many things are being done at night.

 Despite the adjustments we have had to make, I am finding that I can embrace and celebrate this new normal.
 In some ways it has become a challenge – can we actually get the chores done if we hurry?
 Can we find enough time on the weekend to build an automatic chicken watering and feeding system?
 Will the bolt that just bounced into the grass shine by the glow of a flashlight?
 Um.
 That one is answered, ‘No’.

 I think sometimes in life we work so hard to make our dreams become a reality that we get bogged down in the inconsequential things.
 We want to force perfection.
-We don’t want to wait – we want it now.
+Wait is too difficult – we want it now.
 We stand so close to the seedling every day that we fail to step back to see that it really is growing into a tree.
 By doing this, we forget that we are working towards something beautiful – and true beauty sometimes takes a lifetime to achieve.

 We know that this is just temporary.
-We may have a few setbacks and delays, but they come with the benefit of extra income.
-We may both be working full-time, but those paychecks will help to pad our savings a bit more than normal, and with those funds we will be able to do more.
-We may have to wait to do them while we are working off-farm, but we know we probably would have had to wait even longer if we depended on the meager savings we were previously building.
+There may be a few setbacks and delays, but they come with the benefit of extra income.
+Both of us may be working full-time, but those paychecks will help to pad our savings a bit more than normal, and with those funds we will be able to do more.
+We may have to wait to do them while we are working off-farm, but we would have had to wait even longer if we depended on the meager savings we were previously building.

 Our faith in God, our efforts and our farm has not waned through all of this.
 We know that regardless of how hard life gets, or how many times we have to change our course, we are where we need to be.
 On the farm.
 And we know, without a doubt that “sometime, somewhere, somehow we shall find that which we seek.”
 It is this belief that keeps us going.